TheKazuto/inkboard_oficial/README.md

 ## License

-MIT — Built for the Monad ecosystem 🟣
+MIT — Built for the Ink ecosystem 🟣